Roman Influence on the Birth of Christianity

 the self-perceived entitlement of the ancient Jewish culture was a breeding ground for evolved ideology and human manipulation.
 Was

-Christianity born of human conflict and Roman attempts at manipulation of religious forces in Judea?
+Christianity born of human conflict and Roman attempts to manipulate religious forces in Judea?